 Pamela Suzann Cannon, age 61 years, of Jefferson City, Mo., passed away Saturday, December 29, 2018 at Evelyn’s House in Creve Coeur, Mo.

-To send flowers in memory of Pamela S. Cannon, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Pamela S. Cannon, please visit our Heartfelt Sympathies Store.

 Pam was born March 1, 1957 in Jefferson City, Mo. a daughter of Herbert and Janice (Green) Bernskoetter.